 Technology has been critical for facilitating access to the library collection.
 In 1979 the library joined the Research Libraries Information Network (RLIN), a national bibliographic database that combines the union catalogues of its members, allowing users to discover millions of titles through a single interface.
 The following year—through RLIN—the Metropolitan Museum of Art, Art Institute of Chicago, and the Ingalls library developed SCIPIO, a computerized union catalogue of art auction catalogues from 1599 onwards.
 In 1989, the Ingalls Library became one of the first art museum libraries to automate its card catalogue, enhancing access through the provision of more entry points, a transition made possible by the implementation of the SirsiDynix integrated library system in 1989 with funding from the Reinberger Foundation.

 The Museum Archives serves as the institutional memory for the museum.
 Established in 1989 through a grant from the Gund Foundation, the primary mission of the archives is to collect, preserve, and make available records that document the role of the Cleveland Museum of Art in the social and cultural history of the local community and in the world of art.
 Institutional records include administrative records of museum offices; audio and visual recordings of museum programs and events; oral histories; and ephemera, including preparatory sketches and works of art.
 The archives also acquires personal papers and manuscript collections that document the interaction of the museum with significant figures and organizations in the art world.
-These collections include those of affiliated organizations with a significant historical relationship with the museum; studios and arts businesses and industries that have made significant contributions to the local and broader artistic communities; manuscripts of artists, collectors, and scholars that relate to museum history; and papers of museum benefactors.
-All collections, unless restricted, are available to museum staff, scholarly researchers, and the public.
+These collections include those of affiliated organizations with a significant historical relationship with the museum; studios and arts businesses and industries with significant contributions to the local and broader artistic communities; manuscripts of artists, collectors, and scholars that relate to museum history; and papers of museum benefactors.
+Collections that are not restricted are available to museum staff, scholarly researchers, and the public.
 A robust digitization program ensures the availability of collections to a worldwide audience.
 Archives staff also create and maintains indexes, finding aids and databases to assist patrons in locating information in archives collections.